Herne Hill railway station: 1988–present: Privatisation

-Network Rail, in its July 2011 London & South East route utilisation strategy, recommended that all services from Herne Hill towards Blackfriars should terminate in the bay platforms at Blackfriars after London Bridge's redevelopment was completed in 2018 and the diverted Thameslink trains returned there.
+Network Rail, in its July 2011 London & South East route utilisation strategy, recommended that all services from Herne Hill towards Blackfriars should terminate in the bay platforms at Blackfriars once the redevelopment of London Bridge had been completed, and that diverted Thameslink trains returned there.
 Passengers from Herne Hill would then have had to change at Blackfriars to travel further north.
 In January 2013, the Department for Transport (DfT) announced that trains serving the Sutton Loop Line (also known as the Wimbledon Loop) would continue to travel across London after 2018.
 The number of trains calling at Herne Hill on the route would remain unchanged, with four trains per hour.
+Due to the redevelopment of London Bridge that closed it to Bedford–Brighton trains, an extra four trains per hour were diverted via Herne Hill between 2014 and 2018.
+The trains did not stop at the station, instead running fast between London Blackfriars and East Croydon; this decision was made as the 12-car trains could not stop at the station's platforms without still covering the junctions either side.